oplS16projects/Chess-Mates-Josh-and-Connor-/README.md

 **Josh:**
 Having the board appear, and pieces on the board in the correct position.
 Nothing would work, but the place holders are there and ready to go.

+First Milestone update 4/15/16:  Josh has created a file called boardGUI.
+If you open that file and write `(game)` in the repl, you will get a popup visual of a chess board.
+Conor has expanded........
 ### Second Milestone (Fri Apr 22)
 **Conor:**
 Basic, unoptimized path finding functions for pieces.